-Thankfully, in the past few decades we’ve seen flipped Stratocasters, lefty acoustics, and a rich legacy of legends like Cobain, Hendrix, and Dick Dale.
+Thankfully, in the past few decades, we’ve seen flipped Stratocasters, lefty acoustics, and a rich legacy of legends like Cobain, Hendrix, and Dick Dale.
 As an ode to their southpaw spirit, we’ll outline the key differences between a left-handed guitar and a right-handed one and address other common questions related to the subject.

-- 2 Upside Down Playing and Famous guitarists:
+- Upside Down Playing and Famous Guitarists

-- 3 Related Questions: Guitar FAQ
+- Related Questions: Guitar FAQ

-Left and Right Handed Guitars: What is the Difference?
+Left- and Right-Handed Guitars: What’s the Difference?

-Strings & Tuning Machines:
+Strings & Tuning Machines

 The pickguard will instantly categorize the orientation of any guitar.
 Right-handed models have it to the right to prevent scuffmarks from the guitar pick as you strum.
 The same pickguard will be on the left when you are facing a left-handed guitar.

 While you can string these guitars upside down, the pickguard will look awkward and can be disorientating.
 You could remove it on certain models like the Gibson ES-335.
-You’ll also find that many acoustic guitars (especially nylon string guitars) don’t have a pickguard at all.
+You’ll also find that many acoustic guitars (especially nylon-string guitars) don’t have a pickguard at all.

-Fretboard Inlays (side):
+Fretboard Inlays (side)

 Most guitars have fretboard inlays – the little white dots on the neck to help you keep track of which fret you are playing.
 However, you’ll also see guitars that have side markers located on the side of your fretboard towards the top (facing the ceiling).

-Acoustic Guitar Saddle:
+Acoustic Guitar Saddle

-Saddles are a strip of material (bone, ivory, etc.) that sit on top of the bridge of an acoustic guitar.
+Saddles are a strip of material (bone, ivory, etc.) that sits on top of the bridge of an acoustic guitar.
 They are important for the intonation of the instrument and help transfer the frequencies from the strings to the chamber (body).

 For the sake of intonation, acoustic guitar saddles are placed at an angle to alter the string length.
 If you look closely at most acoustic guitars, the saddle is slanted in a way that the thickest (E) string has the longest length.
-The direction of this slant will vary on the left and right-handed guitars.
+The direction of this slant will vary on left- and right-handed guitars.

-Upside Down Playing and Famous guitarists:
+Upside Down Playing and Famous Guitarists

-Ever so often, a guitar player would decide to go his own route and play the right-handed guitar despite being a southpaw.
+Every so often, a guitar player would decide to go his own route and play the right-handed guitar despite being a southpaw.
 We aren’t talking about the way Mark Knopfler did it – by pretending to be right-handed.
 We are talking about the mind-boggling world of upside-down left-handed players.

-- Eric Gales (Blues guitarist)
+- Eric Gales (blues guitarist)

 - Bob Geldof